Private university: Netherlands

 Nyenrode Business University is the only private university in the Netherlands at the graduate level.
 The university was founded in 1946.
 It serves as a graduate school for business and management.
 Both programs are taught in English.
 Recently, Nyenrode merged with the Institute for CPA Education and both institutions share their facilities.
-The Nyenrode Business University also contains a campus and active student body.
+The Nyenrode Business University also contains a campus and an active student body.

-Other Dutch private universities are universities of applied science where one can obtain a bachelor's or master's degree but not a PhD.
+Other Dutch private universities are universities of applied sciences where one can obtain a bachelor's or master's degree but not a PhD.
 These include Wittenborg University, Business School Notenboom (founded in 1958) and IVA Driebergen for the automotive industry with its earliest beginnings in 1930.